Skip to main content

 info

 The data server health metrics are only available after orchestration has run.
 Therefore, for newly added data servers, this information will not be immediately visible until after the completion of an orchestration run.
-This ensures that the data reflected in this panel is current.
+This ensures that the data reflected in this dashboard is current.

 • Computation performance: This section provides a detailed overview of the computation efficiency within the Brinqa Platform.
 It features a Last run summary table that captures key metrics from the most recent orchestration run related to various data models and calculated attributes.
 This includes the total number of executions for each attribute, as well as the duration of these executions, indicated by performance metrics like 75th percentile, mean, median, and maximum, all measured in milliseconds.
 Brinqa administrators can analyze these metrics to identify slow-performing computations.
 For instance, a high mean value coupled with a significant number of executions can indicate a performance bottleneck.

-User management panel
+User management dashboard

-By emphasizing the importance of active user monitoring, the user management panel supports Brinqa administrators in enforcing best security practices.
+By emphasizing the importance of active user monitoring, the user management dashboard supports Brinqa administrators in enforcing best security practices.
 Removing or suspending stale accounts not only tightens security but also optimizes resource allocation.
 Proactive monitoring and management of user accounts contribute to the overall health and security of the Brinqa Platform, ensuring that all users benefit from a secure and efficient environment.

 note

-User Mananagement Panel
+User Management Panel

 Key features

-Table 3: User management panel features
+Table 3: User management dashboard features

 FeatureDescription